Professor of History

 "The Authority of Experts: The Crisis of Female Adolescence in France and England, 1880-1920," in M. J. Maynes, B. Soland, C. Benninghaus, eds., Secret Gardens, Satanic Mills: Placing Girls in European History, 1750-1960 (Bloomington: Indiana University Press, 2005): 149-163.

-Kathleen Alaimo and Brian Klug, Children as Equals: Exploring the Rights of the Child (Lanham, MD: University Press of America, 2002) 286 pp.
+Co-edited book, with Brian Klug: Children as Equals: Exploring the Rights of the Child (Lanham, MD: University Press of America, 2002) 286 pp.

 "Historical Roots of Children's Rights in Europe and the United States," in Alaimo and Klug, eds., Children as Equals: Exploring the Rights of the Child (Lanham, MD: UPA, 2002): 1-23.